SmartMotion e20 Folding Electric Bike

-The Velo-Plush seat is large, comfortable and is mounted on a suspension seat-post.
-For me this is somewhat unnecessary given the seat is soft and the tyres are wide.
+The Velo-Plush saddle is large, comfortable and is mounted on a suspension seat-post.
+For me this is somewhat unnecessary given the saddle is soft and the tyres are wide.
 The seat-post is painted black but it marks easily, exposing the bright aluminium underneath.
 I have since removed the paint, with the added benefit of improved clamping.
-The seat weighs 605 g and the seat-post weighs 609 g.
-I may replace it with a lighter seat and an anodised aluminium seat-post which should halve the total weight and feel similar to my other bikes.
+The saddle weighs 605 g and the seat-post weighs 609 g.
+I may replace it with a lighter saddle and an anodised aluminium seat-post which should halve the total weight and feel similar to my other bikes.
 The current seat-post is 30.3 mm in diameter and 400 mm long, so any replacement should be of a similar size and length.

 The key does not have to stay in when it is unlocked, which means it can remain on a key-ring.

 The stem and frame clamps use a simple over-centre design which is easily adjustable.
 Safety locks are provided.

 The chainwheel has 52 teeth and it has twin aluminium chain guards which protect trousers and also prevents any chain drops over rough ground.

 In the rear there is a Shimano HG41, 8 speed, 11-34 tooth cassette and a Shimano Altus derailleur.
 This is gives a range of 30.7 to 94.9 gear-inches, 2.45 to 7.57 metres-development and a gain-ratio from 2.29 to 7.09.
 These terms are defined in Sheldon Brown's article about Gain Ratios.

 The wheels have 36 stainless steel 13 gauge (2.3mm) spokes which are thicker and therefore stronger than usual.
 The Alex 303 aluminium rims are also quite substantial.